UNITED STATES BANKRUPTCY COURT

 As required by Local Rule 9073-1(D), movant’s attorney must certify that he has contacted all adverse parties in an attempt to resolve the matter before filing a motion requiring a hearing.

 Judge Hyman appreciates cogent, logical writing.
 Whether you appear in person or by paper, you should clearly state to the Court and opposing counsel the specific relief you are requesting.

 If you have a factual dispute, you should be ready to prove your position with full knowledge of evidentiary rules, local rules, and other necessary rules.

-Local Rules for the United States Bankruptcy Court for the Southern District of Florida govern all procedural aspects any case within the Southern District of Florida for which settlement conference has been requested.
-Judge Hyman expects familiarity and compliance with all applicable Local Rules.
+Local Rules for the United States Bankruptcy Court for the Southern District of Florida govern all procedural aspects of the case.
+Judge Hyman strictly enforces the Local Rules.

 Administrative orders updating court procedures and the Local Rules are posted on the Court’s website and should be reviewed.
 A copy of the Local Rules may also be obtained from the Clerk’s office.